redd2sh/vocabbank_glitch/README.md

 When the app runs, the scripts build the database:

-← `.data/choices.db`: Your database is created and placed in the `.data` folder, a hidden directory whose contents aren’t copied when a project is remixed.
+← `.data/vocabbank.db`: Database is created and placed in the `.data` folder, a hidden directory whose contents aren’t copied when a project is remixed.
 You can see the contents of `.data` in the console by selecting __Tools__ >  __Logs__.

 ### User interface

+← `public/vocabBankMainStyle.css`
+← `public/vocabBankSignupStyle.css`
+← `public/vocabBankLoginStyle.css`
-← `public/style.css`: The style rules that define the site appearance.
+Style rules that define the site appearance.

+← `src/pages`
-← `src/pages`: The handlebars files that make up the site user interface.
+The handlebars files that make up the site user interface.
 The API in `server.js` sends data to these templates to include in the HTML.

+← `src/pages/vocabBankSignup.hbs`
-← `src/pages/index.hbs`: The site homepage presents a form when the user first visits.
+The site homepage presents a form when the user first visits.
 When the visitor submits a preference through the form, the app calls the `POST` endpoint `/`, passing the user selection.
-The `server.js` endpoint updates the database and returns the user choices submitted so far, which the page presents in a chart (using [Chart.js](https://www.chartjs.org/docs/)–you can see the code in the page `head`).
+The `server.js` endpoint updates the database and returns the user inputs submitted so far.

-← `src/pages/admin.hbs`: The admin page presents a table displaying the log of most recent picks.
-You can clear the list by setting up your admin key (see `TODO.md`).
-If the user attempts to clear the list without a valid key, the page will present the log again.

-← `src/seo.json`: When you're ready to share your new site or add a custom domain, change SEO/meta settings in here.

-## Try this next 🏗️

-Take a look in `TODO.md` for steps in setting up your admin key and adding to the site functionality.
+← `src/pages/vocabBankLogin.hbs`
+The login page presents a form when the user chose to login and when form is submitted, it will take you to the main page.

+← `src/pages/vocabBankMain.hbs`
+The main page that presents a form in Vocab Add Tab and prompts the user to submit inputs then saves the data to the database.
+This will also display the inputs made and saved in database as a table in Vocab List Tab.
+Website uses a randomizer to display set of inputs in the Vocab Pick Tab.

+← `src/seo.json`
+Search Engine Optimization, the process used to optimize a website's technical configuration, content relevance and link popularity so its pages can become easily findable, more relevant and popular towards user search queries, and as a consequence, search engines rank them better.

+← `public/vocab_SectionTab.js`
+Script for the main page to setup the section tabs which elements to display or hide by the section tab clicks.

+## More

 💡 __Want to use the server script as an API without using the front-end UI?
 No problem!
 Just send a query parameter `?raw=json` with your requests to return JSON, like this (replace the first part of the URL to match your remix): `glitch-hello-sqlite.glitch.me?raw=json`__